Why is my internet slow? 7 common connection issues and how to fix them

 Avoid placing the router near large furniture or metal objects

 Your WiFi uses radio waves to send data between your router and your devices.
-But many other everyday things also use radio signals – like microwaves, cordless phones, baby monitors, and even Bluetooth devices.
-These signals can interfere with your WiFi, especially if they’re near your router or your device.
-If your internet slows down or disconnects randomly when someone’s using the microwave or a Bluetooth speaker, that’s probably interference.
+But many other everyday things also use radio signals and these can interfere, especially if they’re near your router or your device.

 Solution:

-Place it in an open, central, high-up location
+Place it in an open, central, elevated location off the floor

-Switch to the 5GHz band if your router supports it to get a faster connection with less interference.
+Switch to the 5GHz band to get a faster connection with less interference

-Over time, the equipment you have at home to connect to the internet can get overloaded or buggy, especially if it hasn’t been restarted in a long time.
+Over time, kit that connects to the internet can get overloaded or buggy, especially if it hasn’t been restarted in a long time.
 If you haven’t updated your router in a while, it might be running old software that causes problems.
-Routers don’t last forever either.
-An older router may not support the latest WiFi standards or high speeds, even if your broadband package does.
+Also, an older router may not support the latest WiFi standards or high speeds, even if your broadband package does.
 Faulty routers can randomly drop the connection or slow it down.
-If your router is over five years old or keeps needing to be restarted, it might be time for an upgrade.
+If your router is more than five years old or keeps needing to be restarted, it might be time for an upgrade.

-If your router is more than 4–5 years old, it may be time for a replacement.
+If your router is five years old or more, it may be time for a replacement.
 Contact your broadband provider to see if they’ll send a new one or purchase a modern router that supports your broadband speed.

-At Virgin Media, all of our broadband deals come with superfast Hub 3, Hub 4, or Hub 5 routers cabable of supporting all of the speeds we offer – from 125Mbps all to way to 1 Gbps and beyond with our gigabit broadband.
+At Virgin Media, all our broadband deals come with superfast Hub 3, Hub 4 or Hub 5 routers capable of supporting all of the speeds we offer – from 125Mbps all to way to 1 Gbps and beyond with our gigabit broadband.

 If you're already with us and need to swap your router, learn how with our essential Hub guide.